wustone1995/WSI_FoundationModel/README.md

-# INTELLIGENS: Providing Better Features for Whole Slide Image Based on Self-distillation
+# BROWN: Better Features for Whole Slide Image Based on Self-distillation

 **[Zhejiang Lab](https://www.zhejianglab.com/)**

 [[`Paper`](https://)] [[`Blog`](https://)] [[`Demo`](https://)]

-This repository provides the official implementation and pretrained models for INTELLIGENS.
+This repository provides the official implementation and pretrained models for BROWN.
 More details will be included in the related paper which would be released soon.

-INTELLIGENS models produce robust and high-quality feature representations for whole slide image (WSI).
+BROWN models produce robust and high-quality feature representations for whole slide image (WSI).
 The features can be directly employed with classifiers on slide-level multi-class subtyping problems.
 These trained models also perform well on patch-level classification tasks with slight fine-tuning.
 The models were pretrained on a dataset containing more than 10,000 WSIs without using any labels or annotations.

 ## Updates / TODOs
 Please follow this repository for more updates.

-* 06/09/2023: First upload of INTELLIGENS.
+* 06/09/2023: First upload of BROWN.
 The weights of vitb-based backbone is added.
 The scripts for reproducing the slide-level multi-class subtyping tasks are provided.

 - [ ] Add results for more downstream tasks.